Canx/NFI_Backtest/README.md

 # Backtesting Automation for NostalgiaForInfinity

-This project provides an automated solution to run backtests for the **NostalgiaForInfinity** trading strategy using the `freqtrade` framework.
+This project provides an automated solution to perform backtests for the **NostalgiaForInfinity** trading strategy using the `freqtrade` framework.
 The main script, `backtest.sh`, allows users to test different configurations and scenarios easily.

 ## Requirements

 ### Prerequisites

-Ensure that the following tools are installed:
+Ensure the following tools are installed:

 1. **Python**: Version 3.9 or later is required.
    - Install using [pyenv](https://github.com/pyenv/pyenv) or your system's package manager.